LukeShu/leaguer/doc/Sprint1-Retrospective.md

 f

 ## Login (UI) {#login-ui}

 ## Tournament settings {#tourney-settings}

 ## Tournament registration {#tourney-registration}

 ## Match controller {#match-controller}

+The Match Controller creates the separate matches for a specific tournament.
+When a tournament is started, it begins with an initial match that contains no players.
+Currently, a player must join a match by entering the specific tournament (by clicking the 'show' button on the tournament), then they must enter the match (again by clicking the 'show' button but this time on the match they desire to participate in) and then finally clicking the 'join' button.
+This updates the match with the user as a participant in the matc and then finally clicking the 'join' button.
+This updates the match with the user as a participant in the match.
+A match can also be destroyed by clicking the 'delete' button on the no longer desired match on the page.

 ## Permissions system {#permissions}